 - (1) Fees for permits shall be as established by the Land Conservation Committee and subsequent County Board approval and may from time to time be modified by resolution.
-Upon adoption by the County Board, the approved fees shall be maintained on a current fee schedule in the Department office. - (2) Fees for all after the fact permit applications shall be doubled. - (3) The renewal fee for a permit under this chapter shall be in accordance with the current fee schedule.
+Upon adoption by the County Board, the approved fees shall be maintained on a current fee schedule.
+Copies of the current fee schedule are kept on file at the Department or are available on the Winnebago County Land and Water Conservation Department website. - (2) Fees for all after the fact permit applications shall be doubled except for livestock facilities created more than 5 years previous to the date of identification.
+Livestock facilities created more than 5 years previous, will only be charged the permit fee. - (3) The renewal fee for a permit under this chapter shall be in accordance with the current fee schedule.